bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

   effectively use it.
 Several insightful comments have already been posted on the [PR][bips #1458] for the BIP.

-## Waiting for confirmation #5: Feerates for DoS protection
+## Waiting for confirmation #5: Policy for Protection of Node Resources

 _A limited weekly [series][policy series] about transaction relay, mempool inclusion, and mining transaction selection---including why Bitcoin Core has a more restrictive policy than allowed by consensus and how wallets can use that policy most effectively._

-{% include specials/policy/en/05-feerate-dos-protection.md %}
+{% include specials/policy/en/05-dos.md %}

 ## Bitcoin Core PR Review Club